 What extra benefits do I get as a member of Amerigroup?
-How can I get these services?

-Amerigroup gives you extra health-care benefits just for being our STAR member.
+Amerigroup gives you extra health-care benefits just for being our STAR+PLUS member.
 These extra benefits are also called value-added benefits.
 We give you these benefits to help keep you healthy and to thank you for choosing Amerigroup as your health-care plan.
-Call Member Services to learn more about these extra benefits and how to get them or visit our website at myamerigroup.com/TX.
+Call Member Services to learn more about these extra benefits or visit our website at myamerigroup.com/TX.